RedHat-UX/red-hat-design-system/elements/rh-tag/docs/20-guidelines.md

 ### Custom tags

 Do not make your own custom tags.
-If you need a custom set of tags designed, <a href="https://github.com/RedHat-UX/red-hat-design-system/discussions">contact us</a>.
+If you need a custom set of tags designed, [contact us][contact].

 {% example palette="light",
         width=232,